EstherAlo/DAREY.IO-Projects/Project6/Project6.md

 sudo yum install mysql-server
 ```

-Verified that the service is up and running by using this command:
+Restarted, enabled and Verified that the service is up and running by using this command:

 ```
+sudo systemctl restart mysqld
+sudo systemctl enable mysqld
 sudo systemctl status mysqld
 ```